felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 [pricecharting.com](http://pricecharting.com) were a tremendous help to find fair prices for my items.
 It was exciting to see the value of my collection drop as I was confirming sales.

-At the same time, even my partner was shocked, since she had gotten used to my collection taking up the space it did.
+At the same time, my partner was shocked, since she had gotten used to my collection taking up the space it did.
 In her own words, she "even began to find its presence comforting".
 My apparently quick change of heart made her worried that I was selling too much too fast.
 However, when she understood the joy it brought me to free myself of this burden, she did not mind! :smiley: